Overcoming Authenticity Challenges in Influencer Marketing

 Cultivate Long-Term Relations

 Rather than doing promotions on an ad hoc basis, work at creating enduring relationships with influencers.
-By building them into your long-term marketing strategy, influencers will become verdadeira advocates of your brand.
+By building them into your long-term marketing strategy, influencers will become true advocates of your brand.
 Their ongoing use, consumption and endorsement of your products will feel much more sincere and convincing to their audience.

 Give Creative Freedom